-This site is also Where Athelfled and Ethelred where buried and also where they educated the first king of England Athelstan.
+This site is also where they buried Athelfled and Ethelred and also where they educated the first king of England Athelstan.
 However, the site’s historical importance is massive.

 St Oswald’s Anglo-Saxon Minster & Medieval Priory

-In the centuries that followed St Oswald’s grew rich as it had become a place of pilgrimage and was at the centre of a large parish.
+In the centuries that followed, St Oswald’s Priory grew rich as it had become a place of pilgrimage and was at the centre of a large parish.

 By the time of the Norman Conquest, the church was in decline.
 The Archbishop of York then took it over.
 Then its secular canons replaced by Augustinian ones in 1153.

 What Wikipedia Says?

 St Oswald’s, founded when Gloucester was an important new burh, at first enjoyed royal favour, and both Æthelflæd and Æthelred were buried there. Æthelflæd’s nephew, the future King Æthelstan, was brought up at their court, and according to a charter only preserved in a transcript dating from 1304, in 925 Æthelstan granted privileges to St Oswald’s “according to a pact of paternal piety which formerly he pledged with Æthelred”. Æthelstan was a major benefactor of St Oswald’s.
 Also he may have commissioned grave covers for the tombs of Æthelflæd and Æthelred.

 Gloucester City Museum & Art Gallery

-Items from the priory are in Gloucester City Museum & Art Gallery.
+Items from St Oswald’s priory are in Gloucester City Museum & Art Gallery.

 Disclosure!
 Some links on this website are affiliate links and if you click one of them, I may earn a small commission at no extra cost to you.
 Thanks for visiting!